David Jensen: Early career

-Broadcasting/Acting Career
+Broadcasting/acting career

 BBC Radio 1

-In 1976 he joined the BBC's pop network, Radio 1, initially hosting a Saturday morning show from 10 am to midday, but sitting in for many other DJs, and eventually graduating to a weekday late afternoon/early evening show in the spring of 1978 from 4:30 to 7:00 pm.
+In 1976 he joined the BBC's pop network, Radio 1, initially hosting a Saturday morning show from 10 to midday, but sitting in for many other DJs, and eventually graduating to a weekday late afternoon/early evening show in the spring of 1978 from 4:30 to 7:00 p.m.
 He kept his profile high through regular appearances presenting Top of the Pops, and championed a number of acts who went on to achieve huge commercial success, including The Police and Gary Numan.

-After his 29 May 1980 radio show, Jensen left the BBC to work for the Turner Broadcasting System WTBS cable superstation in Atlanta, Georgia, where he was host of the 10:00 pm nightly news.
-On 12 October 1981, Jensen returned to BBC Radio 1 with a new weekday evening show from 8 – 10 pm.
-The show was later extended to run from 7 – 10 pm.
+After his 29 May 1980 radio show, Jensen left the BBC to work for the Turner Broadcasting System WTBS cable superstation in Atlanta, Georgia, where he was host of the 10:00 p.m. news.
+On 12 October 1981, Jensen returned to BBC Radio 1 with a new weekday evening show from 8 – 10 p.m.
+The show was later extended to run from 7 – 10 p.m.
 Soon afterwards he dropped the "Kid" name, although he remained popularly known by it for many years after and would reinstate it in the late-1990s.
 His mid-evening show was dominated by indie-rock, but also featured interviews with mainstream acts such as Duran Duran, and was the first show to champion Frankie Goes to Hollywood, before their commercial success.
 He remained a regular Top of the Pops presenter.
 He also wrote a pop column for the Daily Mirror.